Instructors/Staff

 The Services for Students with Disabilities office (SSD) is pleased to announce the implementation of Accommodate, a core electronic case management system that will assist students, faculty, instructors, and staff in requesting, approving, and implementing disability-related accommodations.

-Faculty/Staff Accommodate Instructions
+Instructor/Staff Accommodate Instructions

 SSD engages in a collaborative process that is responsive to the needs of each individual as advised by the Americans with Disabilities Amendments Act of 2008 (ADAAA).
 During a Welcome Meeting, the student communicates their lived-experience and any academic barriers they face to their SSD coordinator.
 The coordinator will then follow the department’s process to explore the disability-related accommodation requests made by the student.
 During the exploration process, SSD will evaluate the unique attributes and requirements of the course, program, or activity.
 Course modifications, auxiliary aids, or services that are ineffective or constitute a fundamental alteration will not be reasonable and therefore will not meet the ADA and Section 504’s minimal standards.

-Faculty are obligated to comply with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, and state and local requirements regarding individuals with disabilities.
+Instructors/Staff are obligated to comply with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, and state and local requirements regarding individuals with disabilities.

 • Accommodations are a part of the student's record and therefore protected under FERPA.
-Faculty should forward Accommodation Letters on a need-to-know basis to anyone responsible for arranging student accommodation who is not listed as an instructor for the course.
+Instructors should forward Accommodation Letters on a need-to-know basis to anyone responsible for arranging student accommodation who is not listed as an instructor for the course.

 Services for Students with Disabilities recommends the following syllabus statement: